-You do not have the advantage of being able to see dangerous pathogens in chicken.
+You do not have the advantage of being able to see dangerous pathogens in chickens.
 It is often advised that chicken is done when the juices run clear rather than pink.

 Sometimes there is blood remaining in a vein or near the bone.
 You have two choices when it comes to being sure your chicken is fully cooked.

 Either you can overcook it and gain the reputation that comes with it, or you can use a meat thermometer.
 Instant-read or leave-in meat thermometers are available to know if your chicken has reached the internal temperature of 165 degrees.

 You want to take the temperature in the thickest part of the meat without hitting bone, fat or gristle.
 A good explanation of taking the temperature of cooked chicken is available here.